Angat Public Market

 Whatever happens to me on the way and in the end I leave to God.

-As the Word of God against sin was proclaimed certain loud women who reacted not so kindly kept ridiculing the preaching and berating my wife again and again who it was that gave us permission to preach.
-Woman, be quiet.
-God commanded it.
+As the Word of God against sin was faithfully proclaimed, certain loud women, whose spirits were clearly set against the sacred truth, reacted not so kindly.
+They continuously kept up a spirit of ridicule, interrupting the preaching and berating my devoted wife again and again, demanding to know who it was that had given us the earthly permission to preach the solemn truth.
+The only reply necessary to such vain and vexing clamor is drawn from the eternal wellspring of truth: Woman, be quiet!
+God Himself commanded it.

 I had to shake my head and humble myself before the LORD for the thought.
 It is frustrating, depressing and infuriating.
 By His grace we arrived home safe and in time for family worship.